Dornubari Vizor October 28, 2022

 You choose your brand colors and add a custom domain that matches your own brand.
 Your community members don’t even have to notice that they’re on Circle.so and not your own platform.

 Once the Circle community is set up, you can add members, set notification settings, and create your own community rules and guidelines.

 Moreover, Circle offers a range of formatting options for community posts and discussions, along with media and emojis, so you can really jazz up your content and make it engaging.

 Circle is a social media platform that allows for the creation of multiple public and private spaces within one community.
 This feature is beneficial for coaching communities and communities with various interests or needs.
 For example, private space can be used for organized discussions among members who wish to keep their conversations confidential.
 In contrast, public space can be used for announcements or general discussions.

 Moreover, you can customize each space group differently, giving members in each space group the ability to see different content, post different types of content, and receive different notifications.
 This makes it easy to segment your Circle community based on interests, needs, or other criteria.

 Circle allows you to host live streams and reach hundreds of coaching clients at once.
-Furthermore, you can invite a co-host, or your members to join you in live group coaching, lessons, and discussions.
+You can also invite a co-host or members to join you in live group coaching, lessons, and discussions.

-Besides live streams, Circle allows you to create events.
-Once members RSVP to the invitation, the event will be automatically added to their calendars.
+In addition, Circle allows you to add events to the platform and send invitations to members.
+When they RSVP, the event will be added to their calendars automatically.

-Group chats are also another way to promote the interaction between Circle members, and if you want to work on building a more personal connection, you can contact members through direct messages.
+Group chats are another way to encourage interaction among Circle members, and if you want to work on developing a more personal connection, you can contact members directly.